-BATTERY PRODUCTION

-Production of batteries requires a highly controlled environment with stable temperature and ultra-dry air in order to ensure the safety and quality of the final product.
-A large share of the world's lithium batteries for the auto industry is manufactured in environments with Munters climate solutions.
+BATTERY ELECTRONICS PRODUCTION Production of ment for customers batteries requires a highly controlled in the electronics environment with stable temperature turers of monitors, and ultra-dry air in components and order to ensure the safety and quality of the final product. their sensitive pro-A large share of the world's lithium batteries for the auto carbon emissions. industry is manufactured in environments with Munters climate solutions.